sungnga/react-ecommerce/react-frontend/README.md

       loadFilteredResults(skip, limit, myFilters.filters);
     }, []);
     ```
   - After this, user can use the left sidebar to filter products by categories and/or price range

+**11. Pass products to Card component**
+- In Shop.js file:
+  - Import Card component: `import Card from './Card';`